TogetherNet Code of Consent v0.1

 If you feel like you understand and agree to TogetherNet’s Code of Consent, we invite you to continue onwards to TogetherNet's Software Orientation.
 If you do not feel comfortable with the information that has been presented thus far, we invite you to stop to ask a question or present your concern.
 If you feel you fall somewhere in between, we encourage you to take your time digesting this information and return at your own pace.

-Pause and Email Us
+Ready to Proceed Pause and Email Us